-The 1877 Society is a group of library enthusiasts and advocates in their twenties and thirties who support the Omaha Public Library Foundation.
+Omaha-based 1877 Society is a group of library enthusiasts and advocates in their twenties, thirties, and forties who support the Omaha Public Library Foundation.
 The Omaha Public Library Foundation raises funds and advocates for Omaha Public Library, its programs, patrons, services, and staff.

 Our goal is two-fold: to increase younger donors to the Omaha Public Library Foundation, and to generate awareness of and create advocates for Omaha Public Library.

 Simply put, we want to connect Omaha's best and brightest young professionals through a shared love of Omaha Public Library.

 Team Book Tops at Second Annual 'Animus' Fundraiser

 1877 Society hosted its second annual fundraiser, “Animus: Film vs. Book,” October 20, 2016, at Aksarben Cinema.

 About 60 attendees gathered for a lively film and book comparison.
 Up for debate was Fear and Loathing in Las Vegas by Hunter S. Thompson versus the 1998 film of the same name, which stars Johnny Depp.